MaxEnger/Idv_Project_WM/README.md

 ## Final Individual Project
 The primary objective of this product will be to distribute Wildfire Incidnet Information to MAXAR R&D
 ### Wildfire Perimeters
-Add a page where a user can querey differnt wildfires by the incident name.
+Add a page where a user can query different wildfires by the incident name.
 Then the user should be able to download the data as a geojson.
 ### Wildfire Ignitions
-Add a page where a user can querey different wildfire based on their ignition cause.
+Add a page where a user can query different wildfire based on their ignition cause.
 Then the user should be able to download the data as a geojson.

 # Header 1
 ## Header 2